eurostat/gridviz/README.md

 ```
 (see [online](https://eurostat.github.io/gridviz/examples/preprocess.html), see [code](examples/preprocess.html))

+Note that it is unfortunatelly currently not possible to compute new columns from the combination of two different datasets.

 ## Styles

 TODO: explain general principles, with (v,r,zf,s) functions. + use several styles by layer + define zoom extent for each style